 Our TSR is compared to a peer group of precious metals companies who are determined at the time of grant.
-TSR is calculated for Pan American and our peers at the beginning of the Performance Period to determine the number of PSUs to be granted and at the end of the Performance Period to determine the number of PSUs that vest.
+TSR is calculated for Pan American and our peers over the Performance Period to determine the number of PSUs that vest.